A sailboat is propelled partly or entirely by sails but the term sailboat covers a variety of vessels, including dinghies, keelboats and yachts.

 If you use a trailer

-Owners and operators of trailer boats should make themselves aware of the following information on the VicRoads website, relating to towing loads on the road.
+Owners and operators of trailer boats should make themselves aware of the oversize light vehicles information on the VicRoads website, relating to towing loads on the road.